srvaroa/srvaroa.github.io/_posts/2020-01-02-talk-how-to-build-a-paas-for-1500-engineers.md

 The team in charge of those automation and UIs has been using instrumentation data collected in the onboarding process to polish the experience, improve the failure rate and cover corner cases.
-Last quarter quarter they moved on to solving other pain points in the platform.
+Last quarter they moved on to solving other pain points in the platform.
 For example, troubleshooting a failed deploy.
 Right after Christmas we plan to release a team dashboard with all applications maintained by a given team.
 It summarizes status for each, and